 Outside Obligations

 The following section includes all the student team members outside obligations.
 Team meetings will be scheduled to accommodate for these.
 All these obligations are subject to change.
 Students are still expected to accomplish all tasks assigned and responsibilities of their roles.

-Makada Browne: FAMU-FSU NSBE GBM’s - 1st and 3rd Thursday of the month at 6:00 p.m.

-Erich Noack: Intern for RAAD NY – Monday, Wednesday, and Friday from 11:00 A.M to 6:00 P.M.

-Charles Stubbs: President of Robotics Development Organization at FAMU-FSU College of Engineering Biweekly GBMs and intermittent meetings

-Amelia Veith: Active member of Lady Spirithunters GBM’s – Every Tuesday 8:00P.M.
+Attendance will be tracked within meeting minutes and when violations occur.
+Weekly availability for each team member is tracked on an internal team spreadsheet.

 Unsatisfactory Participation

 The following content describes the procedure for the case that a team member is not pulling their weight.
-A student team member must bring up the point at a team meeting.
+Any student team member must bring up the point at a team meeting.
 The team must discuss the issue and then vote on how to proceed.
 If the team chooses to go to the responsible team member’s functional manager, there must be a majority vote.
 If the vote passes, then the group will notify the corresponding functional manager and suggest the manager check on the team member not pulling their weight.
 Any additional actions are at the discretion of the functional manager.

 Amendment Procedure